pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ## Generate key-pair(public key, private key) using ssh keygen

-Before using Terraform, first generate the **key-pair** (public key, private key) using ssh-keygen.
+Before using Terraform, first generate the **key-pair** (public key, private key) using `ssh-keygen`.
 Then associate both public and private keys with AWS EC2 instances.

-Generate the key-pair using the following command:
+Generate the **key-pair** using the following command:

 ```console
 ssh-keygen -t rsa -b 2048